hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ```bash
 salloc --account=def-lseoud --time=1:00:00 --mem=4G --cpus-per-task=2 --gres=gpu:p100:1
 ```
-In order the lessen the load on the filesystem, on Cedar you cannot use this command directly fomr you home directory.
+In order the lessen the load on the filesystem, on Cedar you cannot use this command directly from you home directory.
 Instead, you must `cd` to your project directory first (at `~/projects/def-lseoud/<username>` and execute from there).

 As a side note, if you have defined the environment variables in your `.bashrc` file like in section 4, then there is no need to specify the account with the `--account` flag.
 You could simply type `salloc --time=1:00:00 --mem=4G --cpus-per-task=2 --gres=gpu:p100:1`.

 If you want to run a notebook, no. Well, actually, yes, but it's not that easy.
 If for some reason you absolutely want to use notebooks on ComputeCanada, check [this excellent guide](https://prashp.gitlab.io/post/compute-canada-tut/).

 Interactive sessions connect your *terminal* to the remote node.
 Thus, anything you'll execute using your terminal will run on the remote processing node.
-This does not apply to VSCode.
+Note that this does not apply to your entire VSCode session, only to the terminal used to run `salloc`.
 Remember : VSCode is installed on your local machine and the RemoteSSH extension connects to the login node on Cedar (e.g. cedar1) to work there remotely.
 If you start an interactive session through a terminal opened with VSCode, only the terminal will be transferred.
 VSCode will remain connected to the login node.

 > # PRACTICE TIME : INTERACTIVE SESSIONS
 > First off, type `hostname` into your terminal on Cedar.
 It should return something like `cedar#.cedar.computecanada.ca`, your current login node.
 You can also type `nvidia-smi` to verify that you do not yet have any access to a GPU.
 Now, start an interactive session on Cedar with 2 CPUs, one P100 GPU and 4GB RAM.
 >
 >When your allocation goes through, you should be transferred to a distant node through terminal.
-If you type `pwd`, you'll notive that you have not moved in the direcory tree ; make no mistake however : by typing `hostname` again you'll see that you are now connected to the node, and `nvidia-smi` should display the specs of the GPU you asked for.
-Also, if you had loaded a module or activated a virtual environment, they are deativated now since you are not on the same machine anymore.
+If you type `pwd`, you'll notice that you have not moved in the directory tree ; make no mistake however : by typing `hostname` again you'll see that you are now connected to the node, and `nvidia-smi` should display the specs of the GPU you asked for.
+Also, if you had loaded a module or activated a virtual environment, they are now deativated since you are not on the same machine anymore.
+If you want, you can execute the Pythin script `hello_world.py`.
-Then, in the interactive session, start the Jupyter notebook from this git repository.

 ## 7. `sbatch` allocation and job scripts

 The interactive session is most useful for quick debugging.
 For development, you are probably (should be) working on your lab computer and only pushing to ComputeCanada when you want to massively train your model.

+Contrary to `salloc` which lets you do things freely after allocation, `sbatch` submits a batch script (you know, the `.sh` files)

-Much like `salloc` previously described, you have to specify the necessary resources for your job.
-Since you have better things to do than write all the arguments every time, you can simply write them at the top of the batch script.
+Much like `salloc` previously described however, you have to specify the necessary resources for your job.
+Since you have better things to do than type all the arguments every time you `sbatch`, you can instead specify them directly at the top of the batch script.
 SLURM reads it automatically.
 Thus, your script should look like this :
 ```bash
 #!/bin/bash
 #SBATCH --mem=2G
 #SBATCH --time=00:01:00
 ```

-As a side note for those unfamiliar with batch scripts, #!/bin/bash is a line present in almost every executabe script indicating to the system that the file should be executed in the terminal using the bash interpreter, giving you access to everything you've defined in the `.bashrc` file.

-The other lines starting with #SBATCH are SLURM directives, telling the system how to run the job.
-The ones you don't specify get default values.
+As a side note for those unfamiliar with batch scripts, `#!/bin/bash` is a line present in almost every executable script.
+It tells the OS that the file should be executed using the bash interpreter (i.e. the usual command prompt), thus giving you access to everything you've defined in the `.bashrc` file.
+The other lines starting with #SBATCH are called SLURM directives.

-SLURM directives are actually not only for resource allocation.
+SLURM directives actually have other uses than resource allocation.
 You can also specify the name of the job, the output and error files, the email adress to send notifications to, etc.

 Output and error filenames can be specified using placeholders like %x (job name), %A (job ID), %a (array ID) and %j (job allocation ID).
-When writing their paths, be careful to write the full path starting with `/home/<username>` instead of `~`, because those are executed through SLURM and not through your session !
+When writing the path for the ouput and error files, be careful to write the full path starting with `/home/<username>` instead of `~` : those lines are executed through SLURM and not through your session !

 Some examples :
 ```bash